stmoks/capitals_and_countries/README.md

 By scraping data from two Wikipedia links, I put together a table containing the capitals of the world along with basic information about them such as the country, continent, population, and coordinates associated with them.

 At the bottom of the script, I use SQL Lite to answer some basic questions about the data.
-The questions I answre include the following:
+The questions I answer include the following:

 1. Which countries have more than 1 capital city?
 2. What are the most populous capital cities?